enarx/outreachy/shravi24/Introduction to WebAssembly/README.md

 Currently, most browsers use JavaScript Engine that can interpret and execute the code.
-This along with the day-to-day improvemnets in JavaScript, have made development web apps with very rich features very easy.
+This along with the day-to-day improvements in JavaScript, have made development web apps with very rich features very easy.
 But JavaScript is still a high-level language which is not particularly developed to be a fast language.